Ritikraj551/blogNest/README.md

 # BlogNest

-BlogNest is a React + Vite blog app built with Appwrite for backend storage, authentication, file uploads, and database management.
+ BlogNest is a modern blog web application built with React and Vite that uses Appwrite as its backend.
+It allows users to sign up, log in, and create, edit, or delete blog posts with rich text content and featured images.
+The app includes authentication-based page protection, state management with Redux, and a clean UI powered by Tailwind CSS, making it a full-stack blogging platform with secure data storage and media handling.
+.

 ## What this app does